MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-sharepoint-server.md

 `setspn -S HTTP/sharepoint Contoso\spapppool`

 The `Setspn` command searches for the SPN before it adds it.
 If the SPN already exists, you see a **Duplicate SPN Value** error.
-Consider removing the existing SPN that's not s    et under the correct application pool account.
+Consider removing the existing SPN that's not set under the correct application pool account.
 You can verify that the SPN was added successfully by running the `Setspn` command with the -L option.
 To learn more about this command, see [Setspn](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc731241(v=ws.11)).

 ### Make sure the connector is trusted for delegation to the SPN that was added to the SharePoint application pool account